-Are Fast-Swap EV Batteries the Answer?
+The Future of Fast-Swap EV Batteries

 Even as electric vehicle technology continues to improve exponentially, with ranges increasing and charging times decreasing, charging time continues to be an issue for many potential EV buyers.
 For those that frequently drive long distances, even the fastest EV chargers will take much longer to add range – 20 minutes, say, for a couple hundred miles – than filling up a conventional vehicle with gas.
 That, coupled with an improving but still inconsistent public charging infrastructure – with slower level 2 chargers mixed in with varying speeds of level 3 chargers – leaves some potential buyers feeling like gasoline is still more convenient, if not as environmentally-friendly.